Muslim proposal prompts calls to ban Trump from UK, Israel

 Trump has courted controversy during his White House run with derogatory comments about immigrants and controversial proposals to deport undocumented immigrants and implement a database to keep track of Muslim Americans.

 Some supporters rallied to his defence.
 Evangelist Franklin Graham, son of legendary evangelist Billy Graham, posted on Facebook that Trump was echoing his own longheld belief that Muslim immigration should be stopped until "we can properly vet them or until the war with Islam is over."
-The post had more than 50,000 likes on Facebook.
+The post had nearly 75,000 likes on Facebook. (on.fb.me/1OS3iQE)

 Qatar Airways Chief Executive Officer Akbar Al Baker said he disagreed with the proposed ban but voiced support for Trump, saying the proposal was meant to gain political mileage.